hinzed1127/personal-site/src/words/my-favorite-albums-of-2019.md

 ## SUN SPEAK - _Moon Preach_

 Sun Speak is a Chicago duo that I've had the pleasure of catching multiple times in person.
-It really emphasizes the smallness of the group seeing just guitar nad drums on a stage.
-Rather than shy away from that, Matt Gold and Nate Friedman really embrace it, creating sounds that are both quietly intimate, but still managing to have songs that feel larger, played strongly on top of loops and other synthesized sounds provided in a third voice by collaborator Dan Pierson.
+The smallness of the group is really emphasized by seeing just a guitar and drums on stage.
+Rather than shy away from that, Matt Gold and Nate Friedman really embrace maximum results from minimal components, creating sounds that are quietly intimate but still managing to have songs that feel larger.
+Many of the songs are given more heft with a foundation of loops and other synthesized sounds provided in a third voice by collaborator Dan Pierson.

 Highlights: